KamilleModules/Ekom/doc/models/cart-info.md

             - cartTotal: string, the (formatted) cart total (see ekom order model II for more details)
+            - totalSaving: string, the negative formatted amount of saving made by coupons's cart discounts on the linesTotalWithTax target (see ekom order model II for more details).
-            - couponDetails: array containing the details of the coupon discounts applied to the cart The array can have two forms: one if it's erroneous (i.e. an internal problem occurred), and one if it's successful.
+            - coupons: array containing the details of the coupon discounts applied to the cart The array can have two forms: one if it's erroneous (i.e. an internal problem occurred), and one if it's successful.
                                 The erroneous form has the following structure:
                                     - error: 1

-                                The successful form is an array of $target => discountOperationDetails.
+                                The successful form is an array of $couponCode => couponDetail.
+                                Each couponDetail is an array with the following structure:

+                                    - label: string, the coupon label
+                                    - saving: the negative formatted amount of saving for the ensemble of the discounts for this coupon
-                                Each discountOperationDetail is an array with the following structure:
+                                    - discounts: array of $target => discountDetails Each discountDetail is an array with the following structure:

-                                    - couponCode: string
-                                    - couponLabel: string
-                                    - discountLabel: string
+                                            - label: string, the discount label
                                             - old: float, just a reference to the price BEFORE the discount was applied
                                             - newPrice: string, the formatted price (AFTER the discount was applied)

                                 The $target can be one of the following values (see ekom order model II for more details):
                                     - linesTotalWithTax